eoinsheehan/blog/draft/design-patterns.md

 this is mildly interesting
 Protected methods allow explicit receivers as long as the receiver is self or an instance of the same class or subclass of self. implicit receiver is self which is the reference to the class which is in scope in that point in the application.

-#### Monkey patching
-Making changes to base classes - normally to be avoided